SYCL-based Parallel Frequency Tests for Randomness Assessment

 What This Project Does

-The NIST STS serial C implementation becomes a bottleneck at GB scale.
-This work reimplements the two fundamental frequency tests using SYCL parallel kernels, running the same source code on both CPU and GPU — eliminating the CUDA vendor lock-in present in all prior acceleration work.
+The NIST STS serial C implementation becomes a bottleneck for modern cryptographic pipelines that ingest gigabits of entropy per second.
+This work reimplements the two fundamental frequency tests using SYCL parallel kernels — one codebase that runs on CPU, Intel, NVIDIA, and AMD GPUs — eliminating the vendor lock-in of prior CUDA-only acceleration work.

 🔀